Depeche Mode Biography

 |Songs of Faith and Devotion|

 |Music for the Masses|

 Top Depeche Mode Videos List

 Frequently Asked Questions

 What Is Depeche Mode Best Song?

 Depeche Mode’s most popular song is “Enjoy the Silence.”
 The song was released in 1990 and reached the top of the charts in several countries.
 It has since been included on several greatest hits albums and has been covered by many artists.

 What Happened To The Lead Singer Of Depeche Mode?

 The lead singer of Depeche Mode, Dave Gahan, is alive and well.
-He is currently 58 years old and resides in Santa Barbara, California.
+He resides in Santa Barbara, California.
 He has been the lead singer of Depeche Mode since their formation in 1980.
 The band released their most recent album, Spirit, in 2017.